Dropshipping SEO: The Biggest Growth Lever in Your Store

 Now rewrite the description to talk directly to your ideal customer, and you’ll be in great shape.

-Also, Google is now acknowledging pages but not indexing them when they are just copy pasta.
+Also, Google is now acknowledging pages but not indexing them when they’re just copy pasta.
 Don’t shoot yourself in the foot out of the gates.

 You can also tell Google not to index certain pages on your site using a “noindex” directive in the HTTP header of those pages.
 This prevents search engines from indexing low-value pages that might dilute your site’s overall quality.